Magnet accreditation FAQs

 What does it mean for nurses at NUH?

-The Magnet journey identifies the excellent nursing care that NUH provides, meaning staff feel appreciated and have an increased sense of pride in their role.
+Magnet accreditation validates the excellent nursing care that NUH provides, meaning staff feel appreciated and have an increased sense of pride in their role.
+Nurses at NUH are the first in the UK and only second in Europe to have received this esteemed international recognition.

 Why don’t all hospitals have Magnet accreditation?